Examples

 Example 4: VEC Restrictions

-Once again, copy the existing var object, click on the Estimate button to bring up the VAR estimation dialog.
-Leave the existing specification in place, including the exogenous variables, but click on the VEC Restrictions tab to display the restrictions settings dialog.
-Click on the Impose Restrictions to enable the restrictions and enter “B(1,1)=1, B(1,2)=0.25, B(1,3)=0.5” in the edit field:
+Once again, copy the existing var object, click on the button to bring up the VAR estimation dialog.
+Leave the existing specification in place, including the exogenous variables, but click on the tab to display the restrictions settings dialog.
+Click on the to enable the restrictions and enter “B(1,1)=1, B(1,2)=0.25, B(1,3)=0.5” in the edit field:

 The familiar heading information is augmented to show the cointegrating restrictions, information about estimation and convergence, an analysis of whether the restrictions are identifying, and the results for a LR test for those restrictions that are binding.